-The East Tennessee Chapter of The University of Alabama Alumni Association brings together alumni and friends living in the area.
-This chapter has three goals.
-One, inform prospective students about the high caliber education at the University of Alabama.
-Two, raise funds and award scholarships every year.
-Third, give Bama fans in East Tennessee a way to get together and cheer on the Tide and support the University.
+The East Tennessee Chapter of The University of Alabama Alumni Association (ETUA) brings together alumni and friends living in the area.
+This chapter has three goals:

-If you are a friend or alumnus of the University of Alabama, please join us.
+If you are a friend, fan, or alumnus of the University of Alabama, please join us.
+Graduating from The University of Alabama is not a requirement for membership.

 East Tennessee UA Scholarship Program

-Nothing distinguishes ETUA more than our passionate pursuit of scholarship.
+Nothing distinguishes the ETUA Chapter more than our passionate pursuit of scholarships.

 Scholarships are typically $10,000 each.
-They are given to incoming freshmen who have not received scholarship assistance directly from the University totaling more than two-thirds of their tuition.
-In addition, ETUA sometimes provides support for our scholarship recipients who maintain at least a 3.0 grade point average through their sophomore, junior and senior years.
+They are given to incoming freshmen from the area who have timely applied for scholarship consideration through the general University of Alabama scholarship application process.
+In addition, when the ETUA Scholarship Committee deems feasible, they may provide a smaller annual stipend to our scholarship recipients who maintain at least a 3.0 grade point average through their sophomore, junior and senior years.

 To be considered for ETUA scholarships, incoming freshmen must complete the general University of Alabama scholarship application in a timely manner.